 Click on the blue italicized material topics for more information: Affordability; Products and services that enable social and environmental benefits; Accessibility of products and services; Online safety; Deployment to rural and underserved areas

 Our greatest potential to enable our customers is through the power of our network.
 Goals, such as the following, help us achieve this.

-- By 2020: We will enable our customers to lead more sustainable lives by expanding access to technology, further integrating sustainability solutions into products and measuring the impacts.
+- By 2020: We will enable AT&T customers to lead more sustainable lives by expanding access to technology, further integrating sustainability solutions into products and measuring the impacts.

-- By 2025: We will enable carbon savings 10x the footprint of our operations by enhancing the efficiency of our network to reduce our own carbon emissions and using AT&T technologies to help customers do the same.
+- By 2025: We will enable carbon savings 10 times the footprint of our operations by enhancing the efficiency of our network and delivering sustainable customer solutions.

 We are in a unique position to help customers mitigate their environmental impact, improve their resiliency and tackle social challenges.
 We believe technology will continue to play a critical role in transitioning to a more resource efficient world, increasing business resiliency and improving daily lives.
 One way we are doing this is through our Smart Cities framework, which helps cities better serve their citizens.
 Our framework helps cities improve functions like transportation, lighting, safety and sustainability.
 We’re using Internet of Things (IoT) innovations to create impactful solutions and forming alliances with technology leaders and industry organizations to further enable our customers.

 We also offer several products that have the ability to create efficiencies and environmental savings for customers.
 After engaging with leading non-government organizations (NGOs), industry groups and peer companies, AT&T developed a credible methodology to measure the GHG impacts of customers’ use of AT&T technology in an effort to track progress against our 10x goal.
 The methodology can be found on our 10x website.